helikon-labs/subvt-backend/subvt-validator-details-server/README.md

 # SubVT Validator Details Server

-Serves validator details data.
+Pub/sub WS RPC server for validator detail data.
 Client subscribes for a single validator and receives data as detailed below.

 Expects the `config` folder to be in the same folder as the executable.
 Copy the `config` folder from inside the [subvt-config](../subvt-config) crate and edit the configuration.

-Subscribe to a validator's details using the `subscribe_validator_details` RPC method with the hex-encoded 32-byte validator account id as the only parameter, as in:
+Subscribe to a validator's details using the `subscribe_validator_details` RPC method with the hex-encoded 32-byte validator account id as the only parameter:

 ```
 {
-    "id":1,
+    "id": 1,
-    "jsonrpc":"2.0",
+    "jsonrpc": "2.0",
     "method": "subscribe_validator_details",
     "params": [
         "0x00BA7F0D55312D16758EAC1F9D9285FD62CDEFED9FEE1C0312A87A401AFCEF25"